webgriffe/SyliusAkeneoPlugin/README.md

       slug:
         type: 'immutable_slug'
         options:
-          akeneo_attribute_code: 'name'
+          $akeneoAttributeToSlugify: 'name'
 ```

-In the `akeneo_attribute_code` option you have to set the Akeneo attribute code that you want to sluggify and set in the Sylius product slug.
+In the `$akeneoAttributeToSlugify` option you have to set the Akeneo attribute code that you want to sluggify and set in the Sylius product slug.

 Otherwise, If you have a slug attribute directly on Akeneo, you can import it like any other translatable property using a **translatable property value handler**: